keeganmcbride/opengovintelligence.github.io/README.md

   grunt

-## To Edit the page content
+## To Edit page content

-The pages are written using the handlebars templating format.
-In future we might support markdown.
+You can write pages using either Markdown (for simple pages) or Handlebars (more complex pages).
+Pages with either a .md or a .hbs extension in src/html/pages will be compiled into html.

 ## To Edit the CSS